Front Range Fed

 • 1-2 serrano peppers

-• ¼ cup olive oil, divided
+• ¼ cup olive oil divided

-• 1 yellow onion, sliced thinly
+• 1 yellow onion sliced thinly

-• 3 garlic cloves, minced
+• 3 garlic cloves minced

-• ½ lb hot italian sausage (or if you prefer a milder pizza, you can just use regular italian sausage)
+• ½ lb hot italian sausage (or if you prefer a milder pizza, you can just use regular Italian sausage)

-• 1 cup grated parmesan cheese
+• 1 cup parmesan cheese grated

-• 1 large handful of baby arugula
+• 1 large handful baby arugula

-• 4 oz goat cheese, crumbled
+• 4 oz goat cheese crumbled

-• ¼ cup toasted pumpkin seeds
+• ¼ cup pumpkin seeds toasted

 • sriracha for drizzling